 Read More: 13 Benefits of Cloud Computing and Top FAQs

-dotCMS’ PaaS model brings all the good things of the SaaS model —managed services for every part of the application— while also giving users the benefits of the cloud. dotCMS’s PaaS offering provides developers with the tools they need to create and host web applications on the cloud in a language-agnostic environment that allows developers to integrate the platform with other hosting services for greater flexibility and control over your company’s digital assets and digital experience platform.
+dotCMS’ PaaS model brings all the good things of the SaaS model —managed services for every part of the application— while also giving users the benefits of the cloud. dotCMS’s PaaS offering provides developers with the tools they need to create and host high-performing web applications on the cloud in a language-agnostic environment that allows developers to integrate the platform with other hosting services for greater flexibility and control over your company’s digital assets and digital experience platform.
 Uptime SLAs up to 99.98% and no API-rate limiting or throttling cater for high-performance all the time. dotCMS Cloud comes out of the box with a Global Content Delivery Network (CDN) to enhance digital experiences across the globe.

 Unlike other PaaS-based CMSs, dotCMS Cloud takes away the maintenance burden from our customers giving them a lean, self-maintained solution while enabling centralized content delivery in a hybrid headless environment offering the best of both worlds (pure headless and traditional CMS).

 dotCMS Cloud is the evolution of dotCMS as a Service in the cloud.
-It is best classified as a Platform as a Service (PaaS) and runs on the Amazon AWS infrastructure in order to have global reach and compliance to local data privacy legislation. dotCMS ensures your security and compliance from day on.
+It is best classified as a Platform as a Service (PaaS) and runs on the Amazon AWS infrastructure in order to have global reach and compliance to local data privacy legislation. dotCMS ensures your security and compliance from day one.
 Keeping your data protected from unscrupulous eyes and malicious actors.
 Plus, dotCMS maintains, upgrades and updates (to newer versions of dotCMS) the infrastructure and the platform for you, keeping your data and assets updated and in line with legislation and security trends.
-With dotCMS, you’re not only protected, but you can also enhance your content governance, preventing data breaches and issues.
+With the unprecedented NoCode workflow management, roles and permissions, any content governance model can be supported with dotCMS.